How I Prevent Cavities While Using Invisalign

 - I recommend getting a good electronic toothbrush, like Phillips Sonicare.
 For one thing, it is automatically gentle.
 It's also thorough, since there is a timer on it.
 It's less work.
 It does more work in less time that you'd be able to do manually, and it cleans every single tooth.
 I got one based on the recommendation of my old boss who said he hadn't had a cavity since getting that toothbrush.
 You still have to floss thoroughly.
 I find it's easier to use a regular toothbrush to brush your tongue and inner cheeks, though.

-- Get a prescription for Sodium Fluoride gel from your orthodontist.
+- Talk to your orthodontist about getting a prescription for Sodium Fluoride gel.
 I expressed my worries about cavities to my orthodontist, and she gave me a prescription for 1.1% Sodium Fluoride gel, which you brush on with a dry soft toothbrush after brushing and flossing each night before going to bed.
 It only costs about $16.

 - Remember, it only takes one time to ruin all the work you put in.
 So don't ever wear your Invisalign unless you've really cleaned your teeth.
 I'd rather wear the Invisalign a bit longer in the long run and not have to have more drilling done to my teeth.
 Just do your best to get to a bathroom as soon as you can after eating.